OJB-Quantum/QC-Hardware-How-To/README.md

 ____________________________________________________________________________________________________________________________________________________________________________

-### 2nd List for Serious Quantum Courses Online, Up to the Graduate Level, (Based on MIT OCW):
+### Another List for Serious Quantum Courses Online, Up to the Graduate Level, (Based on MIT OCW):

 | **Course Name**                                   | **Link**                                                                 |
 |---------------------------------------------------|--------------------------------------------------------------------------|